morkro/FrontBook/README.md

 		<tr>
 			<td><code>scripts/</code></td>
 			<td>
-				Because the main reason for FrontBook is to be able to write ES201\* in production, this must be the more exciting part. <br>
+				Because the main reason for FrontBook is to be able to write ES201* in production, this must be the more exciting part. <br>
-				FrontBook doesn't force you to stick to a specific MV\* architecture.
-It simply takes all `.js` files and compiles them.
+				FrontBook doesn't force you to stick to a specific MV* architecture.
+It simply takes all <code>.js</code> files and compiles them.
 Hence you can choose whatever design pattern you prefer.
 If you want to exclude specific files, you need to <a href="https://github.com/morkro/FrontBook/blob/master/bin/js#L20">specify</a> them in the build step.
 			</td>
 			<td>
 				<a href="https://github.com/morkro/FrontBook/blob/master/bin/js"><code>bin/js</code></a>